smasher164/eggsy/README.md

 eggsy's goal is to execute a set of source files in a sandboxed docker container, i.e. it's job is to execute with gVisor (Dockerfile, file set, command, timeout).

 The FileSet just has to be a list of paths and their io.ReadCloser's.
 It is copied into the container along with the provided Dockerfile.

 Execute means that after the Dockerfile is run, the provided shell command is executed with a user-defined timeout.

-The Sandbox is [gVisor](https://github.com/google/gvisor), intended to isolate a process in a container from the host's kernel.
+The Sandbox is [gVisor](https://github.com/google/gvisor), a user-space kernel intended to isolate a process in a container from the host's kernel.

 Example:
 ```Go